dnp3/opendnp3-guide/docs/api/masters.md

 Header: 1 Index: 4 State: SUCCESS Status: SUCCESS
 ```

+!!! imporant
-**Imporant:** Even if the summary _TaskCompletion_ value is SUCCESS, this doesn't mean that every command you sent was successful.
+    Even if the summary `TaskCompletion` value is SUCCESS, this doesn't mean that every command you sent was successful.
 	It just means that the master got back some response that was parsed successfully.
-You must check the result for each command you sent individually.
-DNP3 allows for truncated responses if the outstation doesn't understand everything you sent.
+You must check the result for each
+	command you sent individually.
+DNP3 allows for truncated responses if the outstation doesn't understand everything you
+	sent.
 A possible response might be:

 ```sh
 Summary: SUCCESS